-Revols takes a bold approach on its website by enlarging their small, sophisticated headphones using macro photography and video.
-The photography and video make the site incredibly product focused, so their users slowly become more and more immersed into the experience these headphones can give you.
+Revols takes a bold approach on its website by enlarging its small, sophisticated headphones using macro photography and video.
+The photography and video make the site incredibly product-focused, so its users slowly become more and more immersed in the experience these headphones can give you.
 The large font treatment on this site is also a nice touch and adds to the larger-than-life earbud photography.

-Boosted took what could have been seen as an average skateboard to the next level by introducing amazingly detailed photos of their product accompanied with detailed descriptions on their site.
-The sites gray tones and white backgrounds help keep the focus on the orange call-to-action buttons and the brightly colored skateboard they use as an example of the product.
-I also love the fact that they have a blog which seems to highlight issues they have/are addressing with the product, adding a wonderful level of transparency to the company.
+Boosted took what could have been seen as an average skateboard to the next level by introducing amazingly detailed photos of its product accompanied with detailed descriptions on its site.
+The site's gray tones and white backgrounds help keep the focus on the orange call-to-action buttons and the brightly colored skateboard they use as an example of the product.
+I also love the fact that they have a blog that seems to highlight issues they have/are addressing with the product, adding a wonderful level of transparency to the company.

-Wozber did a killer job breaking down the step by step process it takes on making sure your resume is perfect for that dream job you are looking for.
-There homepage clearly outlines the steps upfront, which are then further explained in individual sections below.
+Wozber did a killer job breaking down the step by step process it takes to make sure your resume is perfect for that dream job you are looking for.
+Its homepage clearly outlines the steps up front, which are then further explained in individual sections below.

-The site even has examples of some of the resumes they’ve made, making it easy for you to see exactly what the finish product could look like before you decide to signup.
+The site even has examples of some of the resumes they’ve made, making it easy for you to see exactly what the finished product could look like before you decide to sign up.

-Opus drives home the organic, natural, and healthy benefits of their soil by adding bountiful amounts of greenery throughout the site.
+Opus drives home the organic, natural, and health benefits of its soil by adding bountiful amounts of greenery throughout the site.
 With so many different options for potting soils out there, it can be hard to decide which one is the healthiest for your plants or garden.
-Opus proves their product is best by addressing the ingredients and physical properties there soils offer that segment it from your traditional brand.
+Opus proves its product is best by addressing the ingredients and physical properties its soils offer that segment it from your traditional brand.
 I was also very pleased to see they blogged and occasionally mixed in more delightful posts to help reach wider audiences such as this one.

-Far too often do software companies have very beautiful websites that completely lack any images of their product.
-If you’re currently in this position and looking for inspiration on how to do so, Zero is a fantastic site for inspiration.
-The use of images accompanied by descriptive text that explains each makes the product that much more real and relatable for people interested in using the product.
+Far too often software companies have very beautiful websites that completely lack any images of their products.
+If you’re currently in this position and looking for inspiration, Zero is a fantastic site for inspiration.
+The use of images accompanied by descriptive text that explains each makes the product that much more real and relatable for people interested.

 Cap HPI helps provide a wide variety of automotive data to a variety of different personas.
-With that in mind, Cap HPI has built their website so those personas have an easy time finding the type of solution they're looking for.
-To facilitate this, they have a very optimized navigation so you’re able to quickly understand whether or not CAP HPI can help you or not, and pages that follow suite.
+With that in mind, Cap HPI has built its website so those personas have an easy time finding the type of solution they're looking for.
+To facilitate this, they have optimized the navigation so you’re able to quickly understand whether or not CAP HPI can help you.

 Although the site is smaller than others, Quiver still manages to shine among the rest.

 I love the fact that they utilize emotion immediately when you arrive on the homepage with the background and the copy.
-They even managed to get a signup form in their, rather than only incorporating a button that sends them to a separate signup page.
+They even managed to get a signup form in there, rather than only incorporating a button that sends visitors to a separate signup page.

-Wordstack did an excellent job keeping their website small, condensed and organized, while still delivering all the value the product offers.
+Wordstack did an excellent job keeping its website small, condensed, and organized, while still delivering all the value the product offers.
 The large, full-width imagery and consistent use color palette and styling throughout the pages make for an incredibly uniform design that pairs very well with the color palate of the software.

-Certain customers love indulging in products they know is craft and created by companies who want to deliver quality products to their customers.
-And companies like Campos Coffee know exactly how to cater to those personas.
+Certain customers love indulging in products they know are crafted and created by companies who want to deliver quality products to their customers.
+And companies like Campos Coffee know exactly how to cater to those buyers.

-Campos uses their website as a way to highlight the time and effort they put into their coffee, how it benefits the community, and why you’ll feel good buying it.
-All these points get wrapped into a wonderful story that they display on their homepage throughout every other site page.
+Campos uses its website as a way to highlight the time and effort their team puts into their coffee, how it benefits the community, and why you’ll feel good buying it.
+All these points get wrapped into a wonderful story that they display on the homepage and throughout every other site page.

-Rather than only highlighting features, Kin takes it to the next step and utilizes homepage to showcase their products benefits so people know exactly what the product can be used for before venturing off to other areas on the site.
+Rather than only highlighting features, Kin takes it to the next step and utilizes its homepage to showcase the benefits of its products so people know exactly what the product can be used for before venturing off to other areas on the site.

-In terms of design, Kins use of the larger serif font throughout the site accompanied by real office photography really helps add a huge about of credibility to their brand.
-It also lets the customer know there are real, personable people behind the amazing product, rather than leaving it up to guesses.
+In terms of design, Kin's use of the larger serif font throughout the site accompanied by real office photography helps add a huge amount of credibility to its brand.
+It also lets the customer know that there are real, personable people behind the amazing product, rather than leaving it up to guesses.

 Looking to travel by ferry but not sure where to go?
 SeaStreak’s got you in good hands.
-Their sites UI is organized so you’re able to quickly build a ferry schedule that works for you.
-I also find their navigation extremely interesting.
-Their routes and schedules menu item drops down to show you all the available options, and the daytrips and getaway menu item is already segmented for users who are on the site looking for exactly that.
+The site's UI is organized so you’re able to quickly build a ferry schedule that works for you.
+I also find the navigation extremely interesting.
+The routes and schedules menu drops down to show you all the available options, and the day trips and getaway menu is already segmented for users who are on the site looking for exactly that.
 These elements help create convenience for the user AND speed, so they aren't left in a dark hole of the site trying to figure out how to search for what they want.

-S Bottle’s sleekly designed product is given special treatment throughout the design of their website to highlight its innovative beauty and benefits.
-Utilizing the bottle in the various animations they have make the site more engaging and adds interest to learning more about the product.
+S Bottle’s sleek product is given special treatment throughout the design of the website to highlight its innovative beauty and benefits.
+Utilizing the bottle in various animations has made the site more engaging and adds interest in learning more about the product.

-Ocean Health Index helps bring the beauty of the ocean to the web with their stunning layout, visual imagery, and cool tone color palette.
-The large use of font across the website also helps keep the website easy to read while keeping and professional.
+Ocean Health Index helps bring the beauty of the ocean to the web with its stunning layout, visual imagery, and cool tone color palette.
+The large use of font across the website also helps keep it easy to read and professional.

 The site makes investing seem that much more fun.
-Rather than showcasing spreadsheets, stacks of cash and tacky language, they make sure they differentiate there image so it doesn't seem like every other investment software/service.
+Rather than showcasing spreadsheets, stacks of cash, and tacky language, they make sure they differentiate the WealthSimple brand so it doesn't seem like every other investment software or service

-The quirkyanimation on Togg’ls homepage page really draws the users attention immediately on arrival.
-This style imagery is carried throughout the remaining sections with simple groups of content boxes directly next to each.
+The quirky animation on Toggl's homepage page draws the user's attention immediately on arrival.
+This style of imagery is carried throughout the remaining sections with simple groups of content boxes directly next to each.

-Toggle also pays careful attention to how things animate in on page load.
+Toggl also pays careful attention to how things animate in on page load.
 For example, Toggl’s pricing page fades in the hero and then each pricing area from left to right.
-Attention to these details make the feel of the site that much more polished.
+Attention to these details makes the feel of the site that much more polished.

-Looking at roofing may not sound terribly enjoyable for the average homeowner, but Shademaster made sure it was on their site.
+Looking at roofing may not sound enjoyable for the average homeowner, but Shademaster makes sure it can be.

-They strategically segmented the type of work they did into roof designs in their nav which send the user out to individual pages where they can plan and design their ideal roof and receive a quote.
-This approach makes the roof buying process that much more autonomous for users, there's no need for someone to visit your house just to get something started.
+They strategically segmented the type of work they did into roof designs in the nav which send the user out to individual pages where they can plan and design their ideal roof and receive a quote.
+This approach makes the roof buying process that much more autonomous for users; there's no need for someone to visit your house just to get something started.